Satisfactory completion of this procedure should ensure compliance with the above Clauses, as stated in ASEMS Part 1 - Policy.

 If Safety and Environmental Protection already has systems or procedures for training of staff these should be used as alternatives to the training elements of procedure so long as they meet the same objectives.

-The MOD is in the process of defining functional competencies for environmental management and sustainable development so Safety and Environmental Protection may not be able to completely fulfil their responsibility to provide Project Teams with training courses matched against competency levels until these have been produced.
+The MOD is in the process of defining functional competencies for environmental management and sustainable development so Safety and Environmental Protection may not be able to completely fulfil their responsibility to provide Delivery Teams with training courses matched against competency levels until these have been produced.

 3.8.2.
 Training on POSMS and POEMS General Awareness Training